Gabri432/angular-personal-website/src/assets/blog-content/gaming/the-best-games-of-my-life.md

 But to me, best part of this game was the <strong>music</strong>.
 <br /><br />
 The music really matched the atmosphere of the game.
 It fits perfectly to every situation.<br />
-Wheter you enter a city, starts a fight or just wonder across the Cyrodill, the music really helped making this game a <strong>true gem</strong>.
+Whether you enter a city, starts a fight or just wonder across the Cyrodill, the music really helped making this game a <strong>true gem</strong>.
 <br /><br />

 ## Simcity 4